codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation_original.md

 **Namespace resource labels**
 Optional.
 The label of the namespace resource to which you are installing the hybrid runtime.
+You can add more than one label.
 Labels are required to identity the networks that need access during installation, as is the case when using services meshes such as Istio for example.

 * CLI wizard and Silent install: Add the `--namespace-labels` flag, and define the labels in `key=value` format.
 Separate multiple labels with `commas`.